yegor256/iccq.github.io/pages/index.md

 29-Dec: 6 papers were desk-rejected.

-Accepted papers will be published on the 5th of Feb.
+The list of accepted papers will be published on the 5th of Feb.
 {: .firebrick}

 # Call for Papers # {#cfp}